History of science fiction: Early 20th century

+Robert Hugh Benson wrote one of the first modern dystopias, Lord of the World (1907), partially in reaction to Wells' atheistic utopian writing, which Benson rejected as a Christian.

 Edgar Rice Burroughs (1875–1950) began writing science fiction for pulp magazines just before World War I, getting his first story Under the Moons of Mars published in 1912.
 He continued to publish adventure stories, many of them science fiction, throughout the rest of his life.
 The pulps published adventure stories of all kinds.
 Science fiction stories had to fit in alongside murder mysteries, horror, fantasy and Edgar Rice Burroughs' own Tarzan.